 How do I participate to expand the collection

 - You will need an iNaturalist NZ account and load observations on iNaturalist NZ. iNaturalist NZ is fundamentally one of the most effective ways to really learn your stuff.

 - If you would like to follow what's going on, sign in or get an account and make sure you are subscribed to "Wild" on the notifications tab at My Account.

 - This was started in July 2021.
 If you have a particular interest and would like to add stuff, join in!

 - Many hundreds of species are present in and around Karamea, however a great number cannot be simply identified from a photo.
 For example, many, if not most fungus cannot be identified as a species without DNA work.
 Even then, many hundreds or even thousands of fungi will not conform to the general notion of a "species".

-- The collection includes iNaturalist NZ "Research Grade" observations and are included with the consent of the observers.
+- The collection includes a single iNaturalist NZ verified* observation for each item and these are included with the consent of the observers.
 Photographs are licensed as CC By-NC, are free to share, but are not to be used for commercial purposes.

 - The collection is continuously expanded with the cooperation of our community of local observers.
 The more people that participate, the more robust the collection becomes.

 - For comprehensive information about various species, see the resources listed under Wild learning tools below.